Lunkov/pyfunctest/README.md

 4. Write and read data from mySQL, MariaDB, PostgreSQL
 5. Write and read files from FTP, MinIO

+Additional:
+1. You can create folders before running tests for FTP, MinIO
+2. You can migrate structure and data before running tests for databases
+3. You can replace configuration and other files inside container before work
+4. You can run docker services in a specific sequence before running tests

 ## Install

 ```